JohnScience/chromium-chromedriver/README.md

 * `PORT` - the port to listen on (default: `9515`)
 * `WHITELISTED_IPS` - the list of IP addresses to allow to connect to the service (default: `172.17.0.1`, which is the default [bridge network gateway](https://docs.docker.com/network/network-tutorial-standalone/#use-the-default-bridge-network))
 * `ALLOWED_ORIGINS` - allowlist of request origins which are allowed to connect to ChromeDriver.
+The default is `'*'`.
+You may want to set it to a specific origin to make the service more secure.

 #### Examples